unixorn/ha-mqtt-discoverable/README.md

 ## Scripts Provided

-ha_mqtt_discoverable creates the following helper scripts you can use in your own shell scripts.
+The **ha_mqtt_discoverable** module also installs the following helper scripts you can use in your own shell scripts.

 ### `hmd`